Catchy & Catching term:

 At a lot of places “Assemble point boards” are fixed for namesake and in the hazardous area itself.

-“Assembly point” is the place where the people can safely gather to confirm the presence.
-Normally HR or Safety officer use to verify the entire list with an actual presence at the time of emergency.
+“Assembly point” is the place where the people can safely gather to confirm their presence.
+Normally HR or Safety officers use to verify the entire list with an actual presence at the time of emergency.